denjalonso/factorial-test/README.md

 I found interesting to focus the problem on one of the payroll challenges, which is the data ingestion necessary for the creation of a payroll.

-Without knowing if this applies to Factorial's problem and without going into very specific features, I imagine an application that allows users to enter their personal and professional data, I imagine an application that allows users to enter their personal and professional data both on-premise and embedded, so the high reusability of the components and the ease of integration with different integration with different services would be an important factor to consider.
+Without knowing if this applies to Factorial's problem and without going into very specific features, I imagine an application that allows users to enter their personal and professional data, both on-premise and embedded, so the high reusability of the components and the ease of integration with different integration with different services would be an important factor to consider.